A Staunch Defender Of Juveniles In Criminal Matters

 Few things are more frightening than having a child arrested and accused of a criminal act.
 You must act quickly to enlist the help of a criminal defense attorney who has a comprehensive understanding of California’s juvenile justice system.
 You need a lawyer who will be committed to minimizing the impact that a criminal charge will have on your child’s life.

-Attorney Gregg S. Cohen of the Law Offices of Gregg S. Cohen is a former district attorney and federal prosecutor who has committed nearly 30 years of extensive criminal law and trial advocacy skills to protecting and defending the rights of those accused of crimes.
+Attorney Gregg S. Cohen of Cohen Criminal Law is a former district attorney and federal prosecutor who has committed nearly 30 years of extensive criminal law and trial advocacy skills to protecting and defending the rights of those accused of crimes.
 The firm represents juveniles in criminal matters throughout Tehama County, Shasta county and neighboring Northern California communities.

 Mr. Cohen defends youth in juvenile court and youth who are charged as an adult in criminal court.
 He believes that every young person should be able to enter adulthood with a clean record and a chance to achieve their dreams.
 His longstanding commitment to criminal law is focused on aggressively advocating on a wide variety of cases, including: